codeconscious/unique-file-generator-fsharp/README.md

 Flag | Description
 ---- | :----
 -p | Prepends a specified prefix to each filename.
 -b | The base filename length.
 Random alphanumeric characters will be used.
+The maximum is 100.
 If not specified, a default of 50 will be used.
 -e | The extension to append to each generated filename.
 The initial period is optional.
 If not specified, no extension will be added.
 -s | The size in bytes of each new file.
 Files will be populated with random alphanumeric characters.
 If not specified, each file will contain its own name.
 -o | The output subdirectory in which files should be created.
 The directory must already exist.
 If not specified, defaults to "output".